AntoineMeheut/ossf/README.md

 - and finally, a step that allows you to obtain a complete analysis report (DefectDojo).

 ## Prerequisites
-This software factory is built on four Ubuntu 20.04 server-type OS.
+This software factory is built on three Ubuntu 20.04 server-type OS.

 I'm installing my software factory on LattePanda Alpha 864 cards.
 I'm providing the configuration of each VM for reference only, which is sufficient for my code audits.